To Argue, Argument, Argumentation, Argumentative:

 — To argue_1 is followed by a that clause: “A argues that P”; P is the claim.

-— To argue_2 is followed by a double indirect complementation, “A argues with B about Q”.
-Q is neither A‘s nor B‘s claim, but refers to the issue of the dispute.
+— To argue_2 is followed by a double indirect complement: “A argues with B about Q”.
+Q is neither A‘s nor B‘s claim, but refers to the subject of the dispute.

 Semantics

-— To argue_2 means “to have a disagreement a quarrel, a dispute” (ibid.), and refers to the broad field of interactions ranging from a lively discussion to outright pugilism, as shown in the following passage, in which the detective Ned Beaumont questions an informant, Sloss:
+— To argue_2 means “to have a disagreement a quarrel, a dispute” (ibid.), and refers to the wide range of interactions from a lively discussion to outright pugilism, as shown in the following passage, in which the detective Ned Beaumont questions an informant, Sloss:

 Ned Beaumont nodded.
 ‘Just what did you see?’